techiediaries/techiediaries/_posts/2019/2019-06-06-angular-router.md

 excerpt: "In this tutorial part, we’ll learn about Angular Router by example and will teach you everything you need to start using Angular routing to build Single Page Applications."
 img: "https://www.techiediaries.com/images/angular-router.png"
 tags : [angular , angular9, angular-9-httpclient-examples, angular-9-router-examples]
-date : 2019-12-29
+date : 2020-1-22
 author: ahmed
 ---

-In this tutorial part, we’ll learn about the Angular Router 9 by example and will teach you everything you need to start using routing to build Single Page Applications.
+In this tutorial, we’ll learn about the Angular Router by building an Angular 9 example and will teach you everything you need to start using routing to build Single Page Applications.

 You can also check out [this article](https://www.techiediaries.com/angular-routing-tutorial/) for how to add routing to a CRM application by example.

 > **Note**: This tutorial is compatible with both Angular 6/7/8 and the new Angular 9 version.

+## What You'll Learn in This Angular 9 Router Tutorial

 In this tutorial, you'll learn about: